Construction Costs in Los Angeles

 Fee

 The construction management or general contractor fee is the builder's compensation for managing the project.
+Fee is typically determined by the complexity of the project, the scope and scale of the work, and market competition.
 Fee structures vary by delivery method and contract type.
 On a cost-plus arrangement, the fee is transparent.
-On a lump-sum contract, it is embedded in the contract price and invisible to the owner.
+On a lump-sum contract, it is embedded in the contract price.
 The fee compensates for the builder's expertise, risk assumption, and the organizational infrastructure required to deliver a complex project.

 The Overhead Load